The Importance of a Last Will and Testament

 How do I get a will?

 While you can write your own will, it is strongly recommended that you consult with a lawyer to help you with the process of writing a will.
 This can also help safeguard the legal status of the will after your death and that your wishes are followed.
-Low costs assistance may be available through community legal services or medical-legal partnerships in your community.
+Low cost assistance may be available through community legal services or medical-legal partnerships in your community.
 Ask your social worker for more information about local programs and referrals.
 Online services/documents are also available, but they vary greatly in quality and cost.
 Ask your family and friends if they can recommend someone to help you with your estate planning and will.